aoli-al/havoc-mutation-eval/README.md

 ## Visualized the Results

 You may open `notebooks/Final Results.ipynb` to visualize the results.
-Remember to change `DATA_DIR` to `../data/aggregated/fresh-baked` in the notebook.
+Remember to change `DATA_DIR` to `../data/aggregated/fresh-baked` in the notebook if you want to analyze fresh-baked data.

 > [!NOTE]
 > If you run the campaign too short, you may not get enough data to visualize.
 You can run the campaign longer, e.g., 5 minutes, and then run the post-process script again.